The Disney film

 - And among other things, the music preceding that part and leading into it.
 There's a good reason it didn't appear on the original soundtrack.

 - When Phillipe runs off, leaving Maurice alone, all the man can do is mutter "oh no" to himself as storm clouds gather.
 Maurice then hears an ominous growl, and sees three wolves off in the distance, staring him down.
-The image by itself is Nothing Is Scarier as they simply stare down the camera, sizing you up from a distance.
+The image by itself is Nothing Is Scarier as they simply stare down the camera.
 Maurice appropriately takes off running, and the wolves are able to cover the ground between them and Maurice in moments.

 - While it's both Heartwarming and Awesome, the Beast arriving to Belle's rescue with a full out roar is a poignant reminder that he is dangerous and not somebody to be messed with.

 - According to Word of God, Gaston was originally supposed to survive the fall and then get eaten by said wolves in a deleted scene.
 It was deemed too dark, though it was eventually recycled for The Lion King (1994) with hyenas instead of wolves.

 - At first, the castle inhabitants try to bar the door.
 They realize that it won't hold, however.
 Lumiere desperately tells everyone to prepare to fight.